Most mouth and oropharyngeal cancers are squamous cell cancers. But there are less common types.

 Squamous cell cancers of the mouth and oropharynx

-More than 90 out of 100 (90%) mouth and oropharyngeal cancers are squamous cell carcinomas.
+Squamous cell carcinoma (SCC) is cancer starting in the squamous cells.
+Around 95 out of 100 (95%) of all oropharyngeal cancers are SCC.
+Most mouth cancers are also SCC.
 Squamous cells are the flat, skin like cells covering the inside of the mouth, nose, larynx and throat.
 Carcinoma means cancer.
-Squamous cell carcinoma is cancer starting in the squamous cells.

 Verrucous carcinoma is an unusual type of squamous cell carcinoma.
 It spreads to other parts of the body but can grow very deeply into surrounding tissues.